2008-09: Reid McNeill skated in 16 games for the Lambeth Lancers Junior D hockey club and had 4 assists with 12 PMs.

-Reid McNeill is a big, mobile, shutdown defenseman who possesses an incredible work ethic, and a constant drive to get better.
+Reid McNeill is a big shutdown defenseman who possesses a good work ethic and plays with a physical disposition.
 McNeill has worked hard during the off-season to continue to add strength and speed and his size and strength give him the requisite physical dimensions to play at the NHL level.
-He will never be a big point producer but possesses soft enough hands to make a crisp, accurate first pass as well as cradle the puck.
+He will never be a big point producer but possesses good enough hands to make a solid first pass.
 McNeill has a long reach and anticipates passes or shots well.
 His skating is above average, particularly backward and laterally, and he plays a smart positional game with solid gap control.